nginxinc/nginx-basics-workshops/lab2/readme.md

 1. Reload NGINX with `nginx -s reload`.

-1. Run some tests with curl, don't forget your Host Header:
+1. Test your new /paths with curl, don't forget your Host Header:

 ```bash
 curl 172.18.0.2 -H "Host: cafe.example.com"